thisismactan/Canada-2019/README.md

 # Canada-2019
-## Last updated: 9 Jan 2019
+## Last updated: 11 Jan 2019
 This is the repository for the Election StatSheet 2019 Canadian election forecast.
 Hooray!

-Current status: testing out some models, shaping campaign contributions data.
+Current status: testing random forest models.

 Does anyone know how to use spTransform() to change a shapefile to Lambert Conformal Conic projection?